 How do I register for the SAT exam?

 You can register for the SAT through your College Board account.
-After creating an account, select your preferred test date and location, then complete the registration by paying the exam fee online using a debit/credit card or PayPal.
+After creating an account, select your preferred test date and location, then complete the process by paying the SAT exam registration fee online using a debit/credit card or PayPal.

 Are there any fee waivers available for the SAT?

 Yes, fee waivers are available for eligible students.
-These waivers are typically for students from low-income families, those receiving government assistance (e.g., SNAP, TANF), or students in foster care.
-Eligibility requirements must be confirmed through your school or College Board account.
+These waivers typically cover the full SAT exam fee in Indian rupees for those from low-income families, students receiving government assistance (e.g., SNAP, TANF), or students in foster care.
+Eligibility must be confirmed through your school or directly via your College Board account.

 What do fee waivers cover?

-SAT fee waivers cover the full $68 (INR 5.8K) registration fee, free access to official SAT practice through the college board, and free score reports to up to four colleges.
-Additionally, you are eligible for college application fee waivers.
+An SAT exam fee waiver covers the full $68 (₹5.8K) SAT registration fee, free access to official SAT practice tools via the College Board, and four free score reports.
+Additionally, students get college application fee waivers, reducing the overall cost of applying to universities.

 Can I get a refund if I cancel my SAT registration?